The Ultimate Guide to Doctors in Costa Rica

 Costa Rica – Getting There

 With three international airports, Costa Rica is eminently accessible.
 Juan Santamaria Airport is close to San Jose, Heredia and Alajuela.
 Daniel Oduber Quirós International Airport is near Liberia in the Guanacaste province.
 This airport sees flights from most major airlines in the US.
-Tobías Bolaños International Airport is in the Pavas district of San José and only a 10-15 minute drive from the city centre.
+Tobías Bolaños International Airport is in the Pavas district of San José and only a 10-15 minute drive from the city center.
 From here you can catch a local or domestic flight to many local destinations as well.

-Flight times (approx.) from other destinations to Costa Rica:
+Flight times (approx.) from other destinations to Costa Rica

 • Los Angeles – 9.5 hours